-The owner may not charge extra amounts for items customarily included in rent in the locality or provided at no additional cost to unsubsidized tenants in the premises.
+The owner may not charge extra amounts for items customarily included in rent in the locality or provide at no additional cost to unsubsidized tenants in the premises.
+21.9.6 Other Charges by Owner , , ,

 CHAPTER 22: RAD

 Under the Rental Assistance Demonstration (RAD) and with HUD's approval LRHA has the authority to convert Public Housing (PH) units to the Project-Based Voucher (PBV) program.
 Upon conversion to PBV assistance the units and tenants will no longer be subject to the rules and regulations pertaining to LRHA's PH Program, but rather the RAD PBV rules and regulations as modified by HUD in its regulations and notices related to the RAD program and as reflected in this chapter.